 Blogs about meta

-Way back in 2013, I decided that it would be good for my professional development for me to attend some conferences.
-I had just started a new job, with some savings left over from unemployment time, and so I even had some budget to attend conferences on my own dime.
+Way back in 2013, I decided that it would be good for my professional development to attend some conferences.
+I had just started a new job, with some savings left over from unemployment time, and so I had some budget to attend conferences on my own dime.
 I had met Carter Rabasa (founder and long-time organizer of CascadiaJS) by attending the SeattleJS meetup in the previous year.
 So I arranged a trip to Vancouver, BC for CascadiaJS in November.
 On the Hacker Train up from Seattle to Vancouver, I met Tracy Hinds, who had organized the Hacker Train all the way up from Portland.

 CascadiaJS 2013 was an absolute blast.
 The talks were interesting and educational, and I met a bunch of new (and now long-time) conf-friends and even got mistaken for a speaker!
 I followed new friends on Twitter, and CascadiaJS on Github.
 Not too long after coming home, I wrote up and posted some of my notes and published them on this blog.
 I knew I would be ready to do it again in 2014.

 And I did.
 CascadiaJS 2014 was in Portland, and I bought a ticket and lodging nice and early.
 Beyond being excited about attending, I had even begun to think I might be able to speak.
 I had even submitted a talk.
 It was pretty awful, but that's the first step.
 2014 was just as wonderful as the last year - I made sure to thank Tracy and Carter (head organizers for that year) personally, since I knew it was a ton of work to organize something so big and so lovely.
-(Organizing a conference is kinda like organizing a wedding, every year.)
+(Organizing a conference is kinda like organizing a wedding, once a year.)
 Since I followed the CascadiaJS repo, I was able to observe many parts of the organization process, and contributed some (hopefully!) helpful thoughts for the next year.

 So, there you go.
 I got involved by attending first, providing useful feedback to the organizers, and participating in the community.